-Group farming for sustainable agriculture: A Study of Joint Liability Groups in Kerala
+Group farming for sustainable agriculture:

+TheJoint Liability Groups in Kerala - India

 Abstract

-The present study “Group farming for sustainable agriculture: A Study of Joint Liability Groups in Kerala” is an attempt to examine the sustainable nature of Joint Liability Groups (JLGs) engaged in farming activities in Kerala.
-Agriculture sector is of greater importance in reducing poverty level and attaining food security.
-But the sector has to face the harmful effects of hazardous pesticides and other non-sustainable practices.
-The basic objective of forming Joint Liability Groups in farming sector was to promote livelihood activities for women in a sustainable manner.
+The present study “Group farming for sustainable agriculture: A Study of Joint Liability Groups in Kerala - India” is an attempt to examine the sustainable nature of Joint Liability Groups (JLGs) engaged in farming activities in Kerala.
+Agriculture is of great importance for reducing poverty level and attaining food security.
+The sector has also to face the harmful effects of hazardous pesticides and other non-sustainable practices.
+The basic objective of forming Joint Liability Groups was to promote livelihood activities for women in a sustainable manner.
 The groups gave more importance to the cultivation in fallow lands in an organic manner.
-The present study examines how much fallow lands were cultivated through the JLGs, how much it has caused for change in the status of rural woman farmers and also to examine the sustainable nature of JLG farming.
-For this 340 JLG members were selected from 170 JLGs in Palakkad district.
-The study concluded that the JLG farming has caused for increasing the cultivation of fallow land in Kerala.
-It has caused for increasing the economic well-being of JLG farmers.
-Also, the JLGs are following organic method of cultivation to an extent.
-On the whole, the study concluded that the JLG farming has caused for maintaining sustainability in the agriculture sector.
+The present study examines how much fallow lands were cultivated through the JLGs, how much it has contributed to change in the status of rural woman farmers and also to examine the sustainable nature of JLG farming.
+For this purpose, 340 JLG members were selected randomly??? from 170 JLGs in the Palakkad district.
+The study concluded that the JLG farming has favored the cultivation of fallow land in Kerala.
+It has also caused the growth of the economic well-being of JLG farmers.
+Also, the JLGs are following the organic method of cultivation to an extent.
+On the whole, the study concluded that the JLG farming has maintained sustainability in the agriculture sector.

-Ke words: Group Farming, Sustainability, JLG, Kudumbasree
+Key words: Group Farming, Sustainability, JLG, Kudumbasree

 Introduction

+MERGE this paragraph with the next one and erase repetitions.
+PUT references whenever there is a statement.

 The agriculture sector has an important role in every economy, especially in developing economies.
-It provides a major source of income, employment, and food to the economy.
-The growth of the agricultural sector is necessary for reducing the poverty level.
-Attaining food self-sufficiency is one of the basic needs of every nation.
-Food is considered as the basic need of a man.
-In the same manner, food security is considered as the basic need of a nation.
+It provides a major source of income, employment, and food.
+The growth of agriculture is necessary for reducing the poverty level.
+Attaining food self-sufficiency is one of the basic needs of every nation..
 Besides this, a clean, healthy, and sustainable environment is essential in the enjoyment of our human rights.
 On 28 July 2022, the United Nations General Assembly declared that everyone on the planet has a right to live on a healthy environment.
-This landmark decision is the result of decades of mobilization of various stakeholders.
+This landmark decision was the result of decades of mobilization of various stakeholders.
 States should implement their commitments and scale up their efforts (Geneva Environment Network, 2022).
-Our farmers are a vital part of our economy, providing jobs for people in rural communities and food for our tables.
-Also, Farmers play a critical role in protecting our environment and helping to tackle climate change by locking carbon into soils.
+Farmers are a vital part of economy, providing jobs in rural communities and food for the consumers.
+Also, farmers play a critical role in protecting the environment and helping to tackle climate change by locking carbon into soils.

 The harmful effects of hazardous pesticides on the environment have been a cause of concern among UN agencies and the international community.
-Many hazardous pesticides have been linked to environmental pollution, and are a threat to beneficial bio-diversity due to devastating effects on non-target species such as honeybees and earthworms.
-Spraying of pesticides leads to air, soil, and, water pollution which can be prevented by using safer formulations or natural farming techniques.
+Many hazardous pesticides have been linked to environmental pollution, and are a threat to beneficial bio-diversity, due to devastating effects on non-target species such as honeybees and earthworms.
+Spraying of pesticides leads to air, soil, and water pollution which can be prevented by using safer formulations or natural farming techniques.
 Organic farming fields have five times higher plant species richness, 20 times higher pollinator species, and higher earthworm abundance as compared to conventional.
-In Uganda, the PepsiCo foundation has teamed up with the global humanitarian organization CARE to equip small holders’ female farmers with the knowledge and technical support to grow high demand crops using sustainable methods.
+In Uganda, the PepsiCo foundation has teamed up with the global humanitarian organization CARE (put reference) to equip small holders’ female farmers with the knowledge and technical support to grow high demand crops using sustainable methods.
 If women farmers gain access to the same resource as their male counterpart the entire world will eat.
-World wide effort is going on to lend the agricultural land to female farmers
+World wide effort is going on to lend the agricultural land to female farmers. (add references)